-With its beautifully rugged, cliff top setting and dazzling sea views, The Nettlefold is the perfect spot for an excellent fish restaurant.
+With its rugged clifftop setting and dazzling sea views, The Nettlefold is one of the most renowned seafood restaurants in the south-west.

 The Palm Court Lounge by day – The Cocktail Club by night.
-This wonderful 1930’s cocktail bar has welcomed legendary guests from all over the world for decades.
-From Churchill and Eisenhower to Wallis Simpson and Noel Coward.
-This is the place to visit pre and post-dinner to enjoy some fizz, a cocktail or a selection of other beverages.
+This wonderful 1930s cocktail bar has welcomed legendary guests from all over the world to south Devon – including some of the 20th century’s most important cultural figures including Churchill, Eisenhower and Wallis Simpson.
+The perfect place to visit to enjoy a pre-dinner glass of fizz, cocktail or a selection of other beverages.

 The Palm Court Bar is now reserved in the evening for pre-dinner drinks for resident Ballroom diners.

 Built in 1336, The Pilchard Inn has been quenching the inhabitants of Devon’s thirst for over 700 years.
 First serving fishermen who lived on the island and surrounding mainland shores, then smugglers and wreckers who lured ships onto the western rocks, and now hotel guests and the public.

 Café takeaway – Open daily 10.30am-5pm for hot or cold drinks and snacks.
 Outdoor seating is available on a first come first served basis.

 Pilchard Inn – Open Monday – Sunday, 6pm-9pm for drinks.

 Sunday Lunch service will resume in the very near future.